-- Is precise in nature. - Has not been made public. - Relates, directly or indirectly, to one or more issuers or financial instruments. - If made public, would likely have a significant effect on the prices of those, or related derivative, financial instruments.
+- Is precise in nature. - Has not been made public. - Relates, directly or indirectly, to one or more issuers or financial instruments. - If made public, would likely have a significant effect on the prices of those financial instruments or related derivatives.

-Information would be considered 'precise' if it indicates a set of circumstances which exists or may reasonably be expected to come into existence, or an event which occurred or may reasonably be expected to occur, specific enough to conclude as to its possible effect on the prices of the financial instruments or related derivative financial instrument (Article 7.2).
+Information would be considered 'precise' if it indicates a set of circumstances which exists or may reasonably be expected to come into existence, or an event which occurred or may reasonably be expected to occur, specific enough to conclude as to its possible effect on the prices of the financial instruments or related derivatives (Article 7.2).